 “There is another dominating fact of life: the arising of dukkha from craving.
 Thus vision, insight, understanding, knowledge, illumination arose within me, regarding the existence of this second fact, that dukkha arises, from craving.
 Again, I saw what must be done: craving must be let go of.
 And I knew: craving has been let go of by me.
 Thus vision, insight, understanding, knowledge, illumination arose within me, regarding two other aspects of this fact of life, never heard before.

-“And there is this dominating fact of life: the way to the cessation of dukkha.
-That way is just this same Superior Eightfold Path: correct understanding, correct purpose, correct speech, correct action, correct livelihood, correct effort, correct awareness, and correct concentration.
-And again, the fact demands a response—the Path that leads to the cessation of dukkha must be brought to life.
+“And there is this dominating fact of life: the way that leads to the letting go of craving and the consequent cessation of dukkha.
+That way is just this same Superior Eightfold Path: rightly aligned understanding, rightly aligned purpose, rightly aligned speech, rightly aligned action, rightly aligned livelihood, rightly aligned effort, rightly aligned awareness, and rightly aligned concentration.
+And again, the fact demands a response—the way that leads to the cessation of dukkha must be brought to life.
 And again I knew: this fact of life, this Superior Eightfold Path, has been brought to life by me.
 Thus vision, insight, understanding, knowledge, illumination arose within me, regarding the three aspects of this fourth fact of life, never heard before.

 “As long as my knowledge and vision of things as they actually unfold was not perfectly clear, each of the four facts of life in each of its three aspects—twelve turns in all—I could not claim to have realized the incomparable supreme enlightenment in this universe with its gods, its destroyers and its creators; in this generation with its recluses and its Brahmins, its spirits and its humans.
 But when my knowledge and vision of things as they actually unfold became perfectly clear—four facts, each with three aspects, making twelve turns in all—then I did claim to have realized the incomparable supreme enlightenment in this universe with its powers, its destroyers and creators; in this generation with its recluses and Brahmins, its spirits and its humans.
 Then knowledge and insight arose in me: nothing any longer holds me here; this is the last birth; there will be no more becoming.”